 - 1. The nominating committee is fundamental to the board's recruitment strategy and serves as the lead in the continuous process.
 Proper process and procedure should be followed at all times. - a.
-The President, with approval of the board of directors, shall appoint a 3 person nominating committee to include a past President, a member of the board of directors and a member of the general membership to nominate candidates for open directorships.
-(By-Laws) - b.
-At the October board meeting The Nominating Committee shall provide the board with the list of nominees for board positions to be filled and recommendations for officer positions to be filled.
-Board positions are filled by member vote at the November meeting.
-Officer positions are filled by board vote at the first board meeting following Installation, generally the January meeting.
+At the August or September board meeting The Nominating Committee shall provide the board with the list of nominees for board positions to be filled and recommendations for officer positions to be filled.
+Board positions are filled by member vote at the January General Membership meeting.
+Officer positions are filled by board vote at the first board meeting of the fiscal year, generally the March meeting. - b.
 Eligible candidates must be ASP members in good standing with Professional privileges, and must have been members for at least one year.
 (By-Laws) - c.
-Following approval by the Board of Directors, the names of candidates shall be presented to the membership at the October general meeting.
-ASP members with Professional privileges in good standing may make nominations of qualified members from the floor provided any such nomination is accompanied by the written or verbal statement of the nominee that he or she accepts the nomination and agrees to serve if elected, such nomination will be accepted.
-Final approval of the ballot of Directors will be made at the November general meeting by a majority vote.
-(By-Laws) - d.
+Following approval by the Board of Directors, the names of candidates shall be presented to the membership via the fall issue of ASP Magazine or by two emails with the later notification received by members no later than 30 days prior to the General Membership meeting. - d.
+ASP members with Professional privileges in good standing may make nominations of qualified members from the floor provided any such nomination is accompanied by the written or verbal statement of the nominee that he or she accepts the nomination and agrees to serve if elected, such nomination will be accepted. - e.
+Final approval of the ballot of Directors will be made at or before the September board meeting by a majority vote.
+(By-Laws) - f.
 Unless elected by "white ballot," all ballots shall be tabulated by the secretary, one Officer or board members and at least one members of the nominating committee at the Annual Meeting.
 The tally shall become the official result and must be published in the In Sync newsletter within thirty (30) days.
 All ballots must be kept in the possession of the secretary for sixty (60) calendar days and made available to any ASP member.
 (By-Laws)